Simre1/conio/README.md

 ## Comparison with other libraries

-- `ki`: Implements structured concurrency, but has no helper functions
+- `ki`: Implements structured concurrency, but has has no high-level functions
 - `async`: Does not implement structured concurrency

 ## Acknowledgements